Dans-labs/dariah/docs/index.md

 ## Deployment
 Here are the bits and pieces you have to do in order to get a working system out of this.

+## Code base

+To get an impression of the kind of work behind this app, see [Codebase](Codebase) where it is revealed how many lines of code have been written in which languages.

 # Author

 Dirk Roorda [DANS](https://www.dans.knaw.nl) [dirk.roorda@dans.knaw.nl](mailto:dirk.roorda@dans.knaw.nl)